CenterForAssessment/SGP/README.md

 calculation of Student Growth Percentiles and how they should be formatted (if applicable).

--   `ID`—This column contains the unique student identifiers.
-Values may be of either `integer` or `factor` class.
+-   `ID` This column contains the unique student identifiers.
+Values will be set to class *character*.

--   `CONTENT_AREA`—This column describes the content area for a given row.
+-   `CONTENT_AREA` This column describes the content area for a given row.
 Most datasets would presumably contain `MATHEMATICS` and `READING`, but other values are possible.
 These values must be capitalized and match the states’ assessment information contained